Dormant Memory Payloads Triggered by Sensitive Topics (Trojan Hippo)¶

 A single untrusted tool call plants a dormant payload in agent long-term memory; it activates only when the user later discusses sensitive topics, exfiltrating data.

 Trojan Hippo names a class of persistent memory attacks on LLM agents (Das et al., 2026).
-The attacker needs neither query control nor fine-tuning access: one untrusted tool input (crafted email, scraped webpage, API response) plants a payload the user later activates involuntarily.
-OWASP frames agent memory itself as an attack surface subject to poisoning and persistence attacks, not merely a convenience feature (OWASP GenAI Security Project, 2026).
+The attacker needs neither query control nor fine-tuning access.
+One untrusted tool input — a crafted email, a scraped webpage, an API response — plants a payload that the user later activates without meaning to.
+OWASP frames agent memory itself as an attack surface open to poisoning and persistence attacks, not just a convenience feature (OWASP GenAI Security Project, 2026).

 graph TD